sclayton33/sclayton33.github.io/_pages/about.md

 - My full CV with education history, work experience, research experience, and other things of note.
 - Any educational materials that I may create along the way.

+If you would like to contact me, I can be best reached by email or LinkedIn.

 Thanks for looking!